lmullen/lincolnmullen.com/content/_index.md

 The rest of my work is [listed here](/scholarship/).
 Preprints are available at my [Humanities Commons](https://hcommons.org/members/lmullen/) page.
 Software or data analysis repositories are available at [GitHub](https://github.com/lmullen/).
 The other appurtenances of scholarship: [ORCID] (https://orcid.org/0000-0001-5103-6917), [Zotero](https://www.zotero.org/lmullen), [Google Scholar](https://scholar.google.com/citations?hl=en&user=qhhNmCQAAAAJ).

+**Writing**.
+Soon---I hope---I will start publishing an occasional [newsletter](https://buttondown.email/lmullen) called "Working on It."
+This website has a [blog](/blog/) for longer, more permanent posts.
+The easiest way to keep up with the blog is the [feed](https://lincolnmullen.com/blog/index.xml).
+My old-school [weblog](https://weblog.lincolnmullen.com/) (or new-school microblog, however you prefer to think about it) has links, status updates, current reading, and so on.
+To keep up with it you can follow me as [@lmullen](https://micro.blog/lmullen) on Micro.blog or use the [feed](http://weblog.lincolnmullen.com/feed.xml).

 **Teaching**.
-I teach courses on digital history, American religious history, the nineteenth-century United States, and the history of Christianity.
+I teach courses on American religious history, the history of Christianity, the nineteenth-century United States, and digital history.
 Here are the [syllabi](/courses/).

+**Useful links**.
 Other things you might be looking for, especially if you are a student:

 - You can email me at [lincoln@lincolnmullen.com](mailto:lincoln@lincolnmullen.com).
 - You can [make an appointment](/page/office-hours/) for office hours.